 Senior Leadership Team are continuing to reviewing the deployment of staff to ensure best value for money, reduce the reliance on agency staff and ensure the most effective and efficient support for children with individual support needs.
-This has led to work during this academic year which will result in a profiling of the staffing structure in 2017 / 2018.

 The SLT will continue to monitor all requests for expenditure to ensure budgets are managed efficiently and expenditure is in line with school priorities and development needs.